 Situated on the main road near the bus station is a tiny restaurant called Pizza Express.
 If you’re looking for a dining experience, this isn’t the place.

-What Pizza Express does do well is making delicious pizza with a wide selection of toppings, plus mouth watering garlic bread!
+What Pizza Express does well is making delicious pizza with a wide selection of toppings, plus mouth-watering garlic bread!
 You can eat in or take away, perfect if you’re heading to the bus station or have just arrived from a long journey.

-Palenque is a relatively small city and great to explore by foot.
+Palenque is a relatively small city and great to explore on foot.
 The perfect way to immerse yourself in the hustle and bustle of the city.

 Most places you can reach by walking, so use it as an opportunity to do some exercise and burn off the tacos that you’ve been eating.

 Colectivos are essentially Mexico’s version of a bus service, mainly used by locals.
-They are usually white mini vans that are a very cheap way of getting around.
+They are usually white minivans that are a cheap way of getting around.

 Colectivos tend to advertise some of their destinations, but if in doubt of where it’s going, flag it down and ask.
 If it’s not going exactly where you want it to, you can just use it to go in the general direction that you want.

-If you arrive in Palenque with your luggage and don’t want to walk, don’t worry there’s plenty of taxis.
+If you arrive in Palenque with your luggage and don’t want to walk, don’t worry, there are plenty of taxis.